NAME, HEAD OFFICE, OBJECTIVES, DURATION

 2. The Ordinary Assembly:

-b) approves the budget and final balance relating to all management sectors,
+c) approves and modifies the budget and final balance relating to every business year;

 3. The Ordinary Assembly is called by the President of the Committee at least once a year for the approval of the general programme and the budget, and at any time that the President or at least three members of the Executive Committee, or one-fifth of the members consider it opportune and sends a written request to the President.

-Meetings are held following a written convocation from the Secretary of the Executive Committee, with an indication of the proposed agenda, to be delivered at least fifteen days before the date of the meeting.
-If no convocation takes place, then the meetings participated in by the members together with the entire Executive Committee will be considered equally valid.
+Meetings are held following a written convocation from the secretary of the Executive Committee, with an indication of the proposed agenda, to be delivered at least ten days before the date of the meeting.
+If no convocation takes place, then the meetings participated in by the members together with the entire Executive Committee, the Board of Auditors or Auditor and the whole Supervisory Body will be considered equally valid.

 Any documents on which the Assembly is asked to give an opinion will be attached to the convocation notice.

-4. The Extraordinary Assembly deliberates on changes to the Act of Constitution and the Statute and the dissolution of the Association.
+4. The Extraordinary Assembly deliberates on changes to the Act of Constitution and the Statute and the dissolution of the Association and on the devolution of assets, following the dispositions in the present statute and the applicable norms, and on the transfer of the head office of the Association in a different municipality from the on indicated.

 The Extraordinary Assembly is convened by the President of the Committee or by at least three members of the Executive Committee, or by one third of the members who consider it opportune and send a written request to the President who must call a meeting within three months of receiving the request.

-Meetings are held following a written convocation by the Secretary of the Executive Committee, together with the proposed agenda, to be delivered at least thirty days before the date of the meeting.
-If no convocation occurs, the meetings participated in by the members and the entire Executive Committee will be equally valid.
-Any documents on which the Assembly is asked to give an opinion will be attached to the convocation notice.
+Meetings are held following a written convocation by the Secretary of the Executive Committee, together with the proposed agenda, to be delivered at least 15 days before the date of the meeting.
+If no convocation occurs, the meetings participated in by the members and the entire Executive Committee, the Supervisory Body and the Board of Auditors or Auditor will be equally valid.

 5. The Ordinary Assembly and the Extraordinary Assembly are presided over by the President of the Executive Committee or, in his absence, by the Vice President; in the absence of both, by the most senior member of the Executive Committee present at the Assembly.
 The President of the Assembly will nominate a Secretary responsible for drafting the minutes of the meeting.